 5. Submit and publish the changes

-Step 4: Set up Tag and Event
+Step 4: Set Up the Tag

 1. Click Add a new tag